xxxxyyyy80008/xxxxyyyy80008.github.io/python_notes/random_notes/imbalanced classification.md

 <h4> inventory of evaluation metrics </h4>

-This article <a href="https://www.sciencedirect.com/science/article/pii/S0031320319300950" >"The impact of class imbalance in classification performance metrics based on the binary confusion matrix"</a> details the list of available metrics for classification problems in general and shows what metrics work for imbalanced datasets
+[This article](https://www.sciencedirect.com/science/article/pii/S0031320319300950) `"The impact of class imbalance in classification performance metrics based on the binary confusion matrix"` details the list of available metrics for classification problems in general and shows what metrics work for imbalanced datasets

 *The authors of the paper concludes that:*